 After approx. 2 to 5 minutes, the loading operation is complete and the machine automatically reboots and returns to the standby state.

-(5) Display the version of the firmware installed on the LCD by simultaneously pressing the and # keys to check it.
+(5) Display the version of the firmware installed on the LCD using the following steps to check it.